trust-mfn-berlin/animals-as-objects/vault/story.feed-scarcity.md

 ---
 license: CC BY-SA
-title: Feed Scarcity
 title_de: Futternot
 created: 1621497485660
+author: Mareike Vennen
+short_desc_de: "1945: Krise in Zoo und Stadt "
+date_end: 1950-12-31T11:00:00.000Z
+published: false
+title: Feed Scarcity
 updated: 1639749853864
 id: d54394f6-1188-4ec3-b590-da329e657560
-author: Mareike Vennen
 translators:
-  translator_de_en: Lucy Gasser
+  translator_de_en: Carla Welch
 desc: How did the war-ravaged Berlin Zoological Garden manage to keep its animals alive after the Second World War?
 How was this effected by the food supply situation in the city?
 The crisis changed the relationship between the